markjprice/cs12dotnet8/docs/errata/errata.md

 > Thanks to **Ashish** in the Discord channel for this book for raising this issue.

 In Step 9, the final `else` statement will never execute because the logic of the `if` and `else if` clauses mean it will only execute when `this` (the current object instance) is `null`.
-In that scenario, the method could not execute anyway since the object doesn't exist!
-When I wrote the `if` statement, I exhuastively covered all combinations of `null` and `not null` for `other` and `this`, but one of those combinations could never in practice happen.
+In that scenario, the method could not execute anyway since the object wouldn't exist!
+When I wrote the `if` statement, I exhaustively covered all combinations of `null` and `not null` for `other` and `this`, but one of those combinations could never in practice happen.

 In the next edition, I will delete the following code from the `CompareTo` method:
 ```cs